 Dr Alastair Smith

 One of the main characteristics of my academic career has been my highly inter- and multi-disciplinary approach to the issues of Global Sustainable Development.
 Following an undergraduate education in History and Politics (B.A.
 Hons, Joint Equal, York University) I worked in Central and South America on micro-business/income generation projects for rural communities.
 On my return to the UK I completed an interdisciplinary MPhil research master’s degree at the University of Oxford, learning the additional disciplinary approaches offered by Anthropology and Economics.
-I then furthered my interests through PhD research at Cardiff University, where I critically investigated the public purchases of ‘fair trade’ rice from Malawi, for use in Scottish schools, as a tool of UK international sustainable development policy.
+I then furthered my interests through PhD research at Cardiff UniversityLink opens in a new window, where I critically investigated the public purchases of ‘fair trade’ rice from Malawi, for use in Scottish schools, as a tool of UK international sustainable development policy.